-Born, bred and raised in Michigan in a family of Italian and Hungarian descents, Suzi started her journey into music aged just 14 as a self-taught bass player and singer, under the influence of Elvis Presley in her childhood and The Beatles in her early teens.
-She moved permanently to the United Kingdom in 1971, where she released a total of 39 among studio albums, compilations and live records and embarked on a myriad of tours, live shows and concerts: she has performed between 85 and 100 live gigs per year for as many as 57 years.
+Born, bred and raised in Michigan in a family of Italian and Hungarian descent, Suzi started her music journey aged 14 as a self-taught bass player and singer under the influence of Elvis Presley in her childhood and The Beatles in her early teens.
+She moved permanently to the United Kingdom in 1971, where she released dozens of studio albums, compilations and live records and embarked on a myriad of tours, live shows and concerts: she has performed between 85 and 100 live gigs per year for around six decades.

-After collaborating with her son Richard Tuckey on the 2019 album No Control, Ms Quatro was forced by the Covid pandemic to take a break from her beloved life on the road; almost one hundred of her live shows were cancelled in 2020, so she decided to make the most out of her free time and team up with Richard again on a new record which is out in March 2021.
+After collaborating with her son Richard Tuckey on the 2019 album No Control, Ms Quatro was forced by lockdowns to take a break from her beloved life on the road; almost one hundred of her live shows were cancelled in 2020, so she decided to make the most out of her free time and team up with Richard again on a record released in 2021.

 How do you feel when you hear one of your songs playing on the radio?